 Pathophysiology of preeclampsia and eclampsia is poorly understood.
 Factors may include poorly developed uterine placental spiral arterioles (which decrease uteroplacental blood flow during late pregnancy), a genetic abnormality on chromosome 13, immunologic abnormalities, and placental ischemia or infarction.
 Lipid peroxidation of cell membranes induced by free radicals may contribute to preeclampsia.

-Fetal growth restriction may result.
-Diffuse or multifocal vasospasm can result in ischemia, eventually damaging multiple organs, particularly the brain, kidneys, and liver.
+Fetal growth restriction or death may result.
+Diffuse or multifocal vasospasm can result in maternal ischemia, eventually damaging multiple organs, particularly the brain, kidneys, and liver.
 Factors that may contribute to vasospasm include decreased prostacyclin (an endothelium-derived vasodilator), increased endothelin (an endothelium-derived vasoconstrictor), and increased soluble Flt-1 (a circulating receptor for vascular endothelial growth factor).
+Women who have preeclampsia are at risk of abruptio placentae in the current and in future pregnancies, possibly because both disorders are related to uteroplacental insufficiency.

 Symptoms and Signs

-Severe preeclampsia may cause organ damage; manifestations may include headache, visual disturbances, confusion, epigastric or right upper quadrant abdominal pain (reflecting hepatic ischemia or capsular distention), nausea, vomiting, dyspnea (reflecting pulmonary edema or acute respiratory distress syndrome [ARDS]), stroke (rarely), and oliguria (reflecting decreased plasma volume or ischemic acute tubular necrosis).
+Severe preeclampsia may cause organ damage; manifestations may include headache, visual disturbances, confusion, epigastric or right upper quadrant abdominal pain (reflecting hepatic ischemia or capsular distention), nausea, vomiting, dyspnea (reflecting pulmonary edema, acute respiratory distress syndrome [ARDS], or cardiac dysfunction secondary to increased afterload), stroke (rarely), and oliguria (reflecting decreased plasma volume or ischemic acute tubular necrosis).

 Diagnosis is suggested by symptoms or presence of hypertension, defined as systolic BP > 140 mm Hg, diastolic BP > 90 mm Hg, or both.
-Except in emergencies, hypertension should be documented in > 2 measurements taken > 6 h apart.
+Except in emergencies, hypertension should be documented in > 2 measurements taken at least 4 h apart.
 Urine protein excretion is measured in a 24-h collection.
+Proteinuria is defined as > 300 mg/24 h.
+Alternatively, proteinuria is diagnosed based on a protein:creatinine ratio ≥ 0.3 or a dipstick reading of 1+ (used only if other quantitative methods are not available).
+Absence of proteinuria on less accurate tests (eg, urine dipstick testing, routine urinalysis) does not rule out preeclampsia.

 The following points help differentiate among hypertensive disorders in pregnant women:

 If preeclampsia is diagnosed, tests include urinalysis, CBC, platelet count, uric acid, liver function tests, and measurement of serum electrolytes, BUN, creatinine, and creatine clearance.
-The fetus is assessed with a nonstress test or biophysical profile.
+The fetus is assessed using a nonstress test or biophysical profile (including assessment of amniotic fluid volume) and tests that estimate fetal weight.

 HELLP syndrome is suggested by microangiopathic findings (eg, schistocytes, helmet cells) on peripheral blood smears, elevated liver enzymes, and a low platelet count.